Push Notifications

 Topics

-Section titled “Topics”Users can subscribe to named topics (e.g. product-updates, weekly-digest) via the proyecta.pushNotifications.topics sub-resource.
-This is the recommended way to manage opt-in lists — you don’t need to track visitor IDs yourself for broadcast-style updates.
+Section titled “Topics”Visitors can subscribe to named topics (e.g. product-updates, weekly-digest) instead of a single all-or-nothing list.
+This is the recommended way to manage opt-ins — you don’t need to track visitor IDs yourself for broadcast-style updates.
+Topics show up as the audience picker in the admin panel’s Push section.

 Unsubscribe